P90 Platform Tuning

 A few words about the platform BIOS

-More info about the different BIOS revisions can be found HERE.
+More information about the different BIOS revisions can be found HERE.

-233 MHz with a modified 66 MHz base clock is difficult.
-The system crashes with cache or processor board errors from the 0129 xxxx range.
-This is most likely caused by some timing issues...
+Achieving stable 233 MHz operation with a modified 66 MHz base clock can be challenging and may lead to random crashes or POST errors in the 0129 xxxx range.

-Important: BIOS update is a fairly sensitive and risky process, so I would recommend to upgrade/downgrade the platform BIOS to Revision 08 BEFORE any processor or clock rate changes are made.
-Particularly altering the clock from 60 to 66 MHz might be quite hard to digest for the board, and it may cause instability.
-You don't want the system to crash during the flash update process...
+Important: Updating the BIOS is a sensitive and potentially risky process, so it's best to upgrade or downgrade the platform BIOS before making any changes to the processor or clock rate.
+In particular, changing the clock from 60 MHz to 66 MHz can be challenging for the board and may cause instability.
+The last thing you want is a system crash during the flash update process.

 Content created and/or collected by: